 Villages 35 km north of Lyon

 To the west of Villefranche-sur-Saône lies the Beaujolais vineyards.
-The Pays des Pierre Dorées is endowed with charming little villages to the southwest.
+The Pays des Pierre Dorées has charming little villages to the southwest.
 The countryside is often compared to Tuscany or Provence.
 The Monk and Nun roofing and the warm facades of the villages confirm this image.
 And yet, we are north of Lyon!

 I suggest you visit Oingt and Theizé.

-The commune belongs to the association of the most beautiful villages of France and attracts many tourists.
+The commune belongs to the association of the most beautiful villages in France and attracts many tourists.

-The historic village is full of small heritage features: wine presses, wells and cadoles (dry stone huts).
+The historic village contains small heritage features: wine presses, wells and cadoles (dry stone huts).

 The Rochebonne castle is located at the top of the village.
 Demolished during the Hundred Years’ War, it was rebuilt in the 17th century by a member of the family of Madame de Sévigné.